CosmologicalEmulators/Effort.jl/docs/src/example.md

 **What do these timings mean?**

-These benchmarks show the time to compute **all 19 gradients** (∂L/∂ln10Aₛ, ∂L/∂nₛ, ∂L/∂h, ∂L/∂ωb, ∂L/∂ωc, ∂L/∂mν, ∂L/∂w0, ∂L/∂wa, plus all 11 bias parameter gradients) in a single call.
+These benchmarks show the time to compute **all 18 gradients** (∂L/∂ln10Aₛ, ∂L/∂nₛ, ∂L/∂h, ∂L/∂ωb, ∂L/∂ωc, ∂L/∂mν, ∂L/∂w0, ∂L/∂wa, plus all 10 bias parameter gradients, excluding f which is computed from cosmology) in a single call.
 The gradient computation includes:
 - Differentiating through the ODE solver (growth factors D and f)
 - Differentiating through the neural network emulator
 - Differentiating through the bias expansion